suraj-insights/Residential-Township-Management-System/README.md

 # 🏙️ Residential Township Management System

-A comprehensive platform designed to automate and manage all core operations of a residential society — from resident onboarding to complaint tracking, visitor management, billing, and communication.
+A comprehensive platform designed to automate and manage all core operations of a residential society, from resident onboarding to complaint tracking, visitor management, billing, and communication.

 ---